 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognised in the statement of comprehensive income.
-The gain or loss relating to the ineffective portion is recognised immediately, and is included in the line item of the income statement relating to the hedged item.
+The gain or loss relating to the ineffective portion is recognised immediately, and is included in the income statement within finance costs.